EXPROPRIATION IN SERBIA

 For example, if a road was built across your plot of land without prior land expropriation, that is, the purchase of a part of the plot that was necessary for the construction of that road, it is a de facto expropriation.

-In this case, it is necessary to initiate court proceedings to determine compensation for the actual expropriation.
+In this case, it is necessary to initiate court proceedings to determine compensation for the actual expropriation, and expropriation lawyers can assist you with this process.
 The compensation will depend on several factors - eg. whether the construction of the road affected the value of the real estate, what percentage of the private plot was occupied by the road, etc. Judicial practice in proceedings regarding de facto expropriation is diverse, but it is recognized by the court's tendency to award higher amounts in order to better protect the interests of private property owners.
 Of course, even with de facto expropriation, it is understood that the compensation should not be lower than the market value of the part of the real estate that was usurped outside of the legally implemented expropriation procedure.

 Attorney for expropriation